 Causes and management of exercise induced asthma

-An asthma attack can be triggered by doing exercise for a long time or doing very intense exercise
+An asthma attack can be triggered by doing exercise

 This happens because during exercise you breathe through your mouth and colder drier air can affect your lungs

 You can prevent exercise-induced asthma using techniques and inhaler treatments